Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

 We discuss the effect of capillarity in this section, restricting ourselves to the low Froude number regime where interesting transitions were recorded.
 As remarked earlier, the fastest growing mode studied so far are long waves (compared to the shear layer thickness as well as the air-water capillary length) and thus have subdominant contribution from surface-tension.
 For consistency, we only present high Bond number results here ($Bo=\mathcal{O}_m(88)$) relevant to geophysical and astrophysical situations.
 A discussion of low Bond number instabilities is eschewed because these can involve shorter waves where the viscous contribution to Reynolds stresses as well as the Tollmien-Schlichting instability can become important \citep{miles1962generation}.
 In addition, for shorter wavelengths one also expects the inviscid rippling instability \citep{stern1973capillary,morland1991waves, shrira1993surface,young2014generation,kadam2023wind} when shear is also included in the water layer as discussed earlier for \cite{morland1991waves}; the growth rates for this can be significantly more than that of the longer wavelength modes, especially at low density ratio.
 An important difference here, compared to the infinite Bond number case is the existence of a critical Froude number $Fr_c>0$ for instability.
 This is easily rationalised at $\delta<<1$.
 Recall that prograde, capillary-gravity waves propagating at the interface of still water/air (which are destabilised by shear in the upper fluid), have a non-zero, minimum phase speed (unlike the case of surface-gravity modes), thereby leading to a critical Froude number based on this minimum speed.

-\Figref{fig14a} presents the growth-rate curves for varying Froude numbers at low density ratio ($\delta=0.001$).
-We note that $Fr_c\approx 0.5$ and the case with $Fr=0.6$ in the figure, is very close to the instability onset. \Figref{fig14b} for $Fr=4$, shows that the fastest growing mode in this case travels almost at $c_{gc}$.
-Examination of the Reynolds stress and perturbation kinetic energy for $Fr=4$ in figures \ref{fig15a} and \ref{fig15b} establish that these correspond to a classic Miles mode with distinct (near) discontinuties and peaks, respectively at $z_c$.
+Figure \ref{fig13a} presents the growth-rate curves for varying Froude numbers at low density ratio ($\delta=0.001$).
+We note that $Fr_c\approx 0.5$ and the case with $Fr=0.6$ in the figure, is very close to the instability onset.
+Figure \ref{fig13b} for $Fr=4$, shows that the fastest growing mode in this case travels almost at $c_{gc}$.
+Examination of the Reynolds stress and perturbation kinetic energy for $Fr=4$ in figures \ref{fig14a} and \ref{fig14b} establish that these correspond to a classic Miles mode with distinct (near) discontinuities and peaks, respectively at $z_c$.
 Note the interesting behaviour of the fastest growing mode for $Fr=0.6$ in these figures.
-There is a sharp near discontinuity at $z_c$ (cf. \figref{fig15a}) for $\tau\equiv -\overline{\rho u w}$ but no corresponding signature at $z_c$ in \figref{fig15b} for the kinetic energy.
-To conclude this section, Figs. \ref{fig16a} and \ref{fig16b} note the $z$ variation of the Reynolds stress and perturbation kinetic energy (for the fastest growing mode in each case) with increasing density ratio; similar to figs. \ref{fig13} a clear change in the nature of variation of both metrics at $z/z_c=1$ is observed.
+There is a sharp near discontinuity at $z_c$ (cf. figure \ref{fig14a}) for $\tau\equiv -\overline{\rho u w}$ but no corresponding signature at $z_c$ in figure \ref{fig14b} for the kinetic energy.
+To conclude this section, figures \ref{fig15a} and \ref{fig15b} note the $z$ variation of the Reynolds stress and perturbation kinetic energy (for the fastest growing mode in each case) with increasing density ratio; similar to figures \ref{fig12} a clear change in the nature of variation of both metrics at $z/z_c=1$ is observed.